Taboulialso spelled Tabbouleh—is an easy and refreshing Middle Eastern salad with parsley, tomatoes, bulgur, lemon juice, scallions, and olive oil.

 Storage

-Make ahead: you can prepare tabouli the day before; however, we recommend adding the seasoning ingredients (salt, pepper, olive oil, and lemon juice) a few moments before serving the salad.
+Make ahead: You can make tabouli the day before; however, we recommend seasoning it shortly before serving to prevent the tomatoes from releasing too much liquid.

 Freezer: we do not recommend freezing tabouli salad.